Today, another look at the invention of the wheel.

 drills and fire starters.
 These devices all ran one

-way to a limit, or had to unwind.
+way to a limit, and then had to unwind.
 Continuous

 rotation was the conceptual hurdle.
 Two primary